Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 Social Media

-Some social apps, including Snapchat, are completely blocked on all school iPads to safeguard the wellbeing of our school community.
+Some social apps, including Snapchat, are completely blocked on all school devices to safeguard the wellbeing of our school community.

-Repairs – loss or damage to school iPads
+Repairs – loss or damage to school devices

 Please see the iPad page of the school website for further information.

-The cases we use to protect school iPads are very strong, so we expect breakages to be the exception rather than the norm.
+The cases we use to protect school devices are strong, so we expect breakages to be the exception rather than the norm.

-If a school iPad is accidentally damaged and requires repair, it should be dropped off in B36 before or after school and, subject to availability, a replacement device will be loaned to the student until the repair is completed.
-If the damage is so extensive that repair is not possible, the student will be issued with a replacement device of a similar age.
-Our insurance does not cover breakages or damage to the iPad if it was not in the protective case, or if a repair has been attempted by someone not connected to the school.
+If a school device is accidentally damaged and requires repair, it should be dropped off in B36 before or after school and, subject to availability, a replacement device will be loaned to the student until the repair is completed.
+If the damage is so extensive that repair is impossible, the student will be issued a replacement device of a similar age.
+Our insurance does not cover breakages or damage to the device if it was not in the protective case or if a repair has been attempted by someone not connected to the school.

 Accidents do happen.
 There is a difference, however, between accidents and negligence.
-If, following investigation, the iPad is deemed to have been intentionally or negligently damaged by the student, the full cost of replacement or repair will be billed.
-Cosmetic wear and tear such as scratches and minor damage to the iPad will not normally be repaired if the function of the iPad is not significantly affected.
-The school will replace the iPad with a device of similar age if it is stolen.
+If, following investigation, the device is deemed to have been intentionally or negligently damaged by the student, the full cost of replacement or repair will be billed.
+Cosmetic wear and tear, such as scratches and minor damage to the device, will not normally be repaired if the function of the device is not significantly affected.
+The school will replace the device with a device of similar age if it is stolen.
 We can disable the device if necessary.
-Any theft outside of school must be reported to school and the police as soon as possible.
+Any theft outside of school must be reported to the school and the police as soon as possible.

-We will not cover the cost of any additional items that are damaged, lost or stolen.
-This includes devices such as Apple Pencils, or other stylus, keyboards, earphones or headphones.
+We will not cover the cost of any additional items that are damaged, lost, or stolen.
+This includes devices such as Apple Pencils or other styluses, keyboards, earphones, or headphones.
 We strongly advise that parents engrave or write their child’s name on any accessories.
-If another student is responsible for loss or damage to an iPad, the school may contact that child’s parents to request a contribution to the cost of repair/replacement or payment for the repair/replacement in full.
+If another student is responsible for loss or damage to a device, the school may contact that child’s parents to request a contribution to the cost of repair/replacement or payment for the repair/replacement in full.

-Students are responsible for ensuring that their iPad is regularly backed up to iCloud or Google Drive.
+Students are responsible for ensuring that their device is regularly backed up to iCloud or Google Drive.
 The school is not responsible for any content that is lost or deleted.

 Lost or damaged chargers and cables

 The school will not be responsible for chargers and leads that are lost or go missing since these should be kept at home.
-Replacement leads can be bought cheaply for around £3.00.
+Replacement leads can be bought cheaply.
 Chargers are more expensive – please ensure that genuine Apple chargers are always used as cheap variants have been known to overheat.

 Please note – the school is not responsible for any damage, loss or theft of any privately owned devices that are brought into school.
 We strongly advise parents allowing their child to bring their own iPad into school to make their own arrangements for insuring the device.